Preserving the Past, Designing for the Future

 A fragmented experience for a modern audience

-• Aged in look and feel, reducing its appeal to younger, digitally native audiences.
+• Aged in look and feel, reducing appeal to younger audiences

-• Unclear in its messaging, failing to consistently communicate the Trust’s role and impact as a charity.
+• Unclear in communicating the Trust’s role and impact as a charity

 In Phase 2, the challenge evolved:

-The Trust wanted to drive deeper engagement across three key areas: Visit, Join, and Donate (VMD) ensuring all demographics could see the value of interacting with the organisation.
+The Trust wanted to drive deeper engagement across Visit, Join, and Donate (VMD), while also improving the efficiency and sustainability of the underlying services that supported these journeys.

 The solution